inutano/experimental-protocols/docs/linked_data_model/README.md

 The model to represent experimental protocols as a workflow.

+The protocol is from the article of the nature protocols, [Defining transcribed regions using RNA-seq](http://www.nature.com/nprot/journal/v5/n2/full/nprot.2009.229.html).

-## The basic structure of the protocol description
+## The basic structure of the workflow

-A protocol as a workflow consists of one or more processes (procedures) connected by the predicate which connects processes each other in order of the execution.
+A protocol as a workflow consists of one or more processes (procedures) linked by the predicate which connects processes each other in order of the execution.
 A process should have a label.

-Programs which produce the data in this linked data model must assign URIs for the protocol and each process.
-Though there is no strict rules for designing URIs, but here we use <https://mylab.org/resources/RNAseq> for the URI of the protocol, and URIs with indexes connceted by dots as URIs of the processes.
+Programs to generate the data in this linked data model must assign URIs for the protocol and each process.
+Though there is no strict rules for the URI design, but here, for example, we use <https://mylab.org/resources/RNAseq> for the URI of the protocol, and URIs with indexes connected by dots for the processes.
 Multiple dots indicate the depth of the nested processes.

 Examples below are using fake ontology terms with prefix "proto", which currently not yet decided from which ontology we employ.

-The protocol is from the article of the nature protocols, [Defining transcribed regions using RNA-seq](http://www.nature.com/nprot/journal/v5/n2/full/nprot.2009.229.html).

 ```ttl
 @prefix proto: <https://ontologies-to-be-defined.org/resources/> .